 The benefits of diversity and inclusion for your business are endless.
 Diverse teams make better decisions and are directly correlated to higher returns.
 So, when you’re setting your teams up for future success, keeping your eye on diversity is critical.

-Diversity in your workforce can be measured a few ways, including:
+Diversity in your workforce can be measured in a few ways, including:

 - Pay gap